 DSM is a collection of systems and programs which are administered by the utility to achieve reductions in energy demand.
-Examples of these programs are the On-Call Load Management System, the Commercial/Industrial Load Control Program, and Curtailable Load.
+Examples of these programs are the On-Call® Load Management System, Commercial/Industrial Demand Reduction Rider (CDR), the Commercial/Industrial Load Control Program (CILC) (closed to new participants), and Curtailable Service (closed to new participants).